Experimental review on Majorana zero-modes in hybrid nanowires: Majorana zero-mode: a bottom-up view

 Andreev bound states (including Yu-Shiba-Rusinov states and Caroli-de Gennes-Matricon states) with a broken time-reversal symmetry can be coalesced into Majorana bound states in the presence of a moderate spin-orbit field.
 Here, we use the word ``coalesce" to emphasize that Majorana bound states can directly evolve from Andreev bound states.

-Corresponding to discrete normal bound states, discrete Andreev bound states can form in a 1-D semiconductor-superconductor hybrid wire with a finite length.
+Corresponding to discrete normal bound states, discrete Andreev bound states can form in a one-dimensional semiconductor-superconductor hybrid wire with a finite length.
 Those states have different wave vectors and are spin-degenerate at zero magnetic field.
 As an external magnetic field is applied, each of the Andreev bound states spits into two branches with opposite spins.
 In the scenario without any interaction between the individual Andreev bound states, one of the two spin-branches (i.e., the inner branch) evolves towards zero-energy as the magnetic field increases.
-If the bulk superconducting gap can survive at an even higher magnetic field, the inner Andreev bound state will cross zero-energy.
-In some low-dimensional systems with few states, crossing zero-energy indicates a phase transition from a spin-singlet ground state to a spin-doublet ground state [see Fig.~\ref{Fig3}(a)].
-The crossed Andreev bound state will further evolve monotonously.
+If the bulk superconducting gap can survive at an even higher magnetic field, the inner Andreev bound state will cross zero energy.
+In some low-dimensional systems with few states, crossing zero-energy indicates a phase transition from a spin-singlet ground state to a spin-doublet ground state.
+The crossed Andreev bound state will further evolve monotonously and crosses with higher energy levels [see Fig.~\ref{Fig3}(a)].

-However, if the system has a large spin-orbit interaction, level anticrossing occurs [Fig.~\ref{Fig3}(b)].
+However, if the system has a large spin-orbit interaction, level anticrossing between different levels occurs at finite energy [Fig.~\ref{Fig3}(b)].
 It seems that the split low-energy Andreev bound states are pushed back to zero-energy~\cite{Bommer2019}.
 One can imagine that the low-energy Andreev bound states can be pinned at zero-energy if there are enough repulsive high-energy states.
 Moreover, the spin-orbit interaction mixes the wave functions of two states at the level anticrossing point.
 The state pinned at zero energy effectively comprises the wave vector components from all of the states that it couples to.
-As shown in Fig.~\ref{Fig3}(f), from the Fourier transformation point view, the wave function of the zero-energy state can support $\delta$-function like singularity points at system boundaries.
+As shown in Fig.~\ref{Fig3}(f), from the Fourier transformation point of view, the wave function of the zero-energy state can support $\delta$-function like singularity points at system boundaries.
 If this picture holds, we get Majorana bound state at those boundaries.
 This bottom-up view reveals how the Andreev bound states coalesce into Majorana bound states in the presence of the Zeeman field and the spin-orbit field.